-- In the Word Track, solvers will predict the words spoken by children in audio clips.
+- In the Word Track, solvers predicted the words spoken by children in audio clips.
 Word-level models enable automated transcription, verbal tool use, and assessments related to cognition and speech (e.g., comprehension, reasoning).

-- In the Phonetic Track, solvers will predict the speech sounds, or phones, spoken by children in audio clips.
+- In the Phonetic Track, solvers predicted the speech sounds, or phones, spoken by children in audio clips.
 Phonetic models are critical for diagnostic applications like speech pathology screening.

 The competitions